Mike Pence’s debate strategy is simple: He lies a lot

 Like the Clinton campaign more broadly, Kaine focused a lot of his energy on all of the terrible things Trump had said about, well, everyone—and challenged Pence to defend any of them.

 “Donald Trump during his campaign has called Mexicans rapists and criminals,” Kaine said.
 “He’s called women slobs, pigs, dogs, disgusting.
 I don’t like saying that in front of my wife and my mother.
 He attacked an Indiana-born federal judge, and said he was unqualified to hear a federal lawsuit because his parents were Mexican.
 He went after John McCain, a POW, and said he wasn’t hero because he’d been captured.
 He said African-Americans are living in Hell.
-And he perpetrated this outrageous and bigoted lie that President Obama is not a U.S. citizen.”
+And he perpetrated this outrageous and bigoted lie that President Obama is not a US citizen.”

 Once again, Pence didn’t take the bait.
 He did not even accept the premise that Trump said these things.
 “If” Trump said them, he argued—if—it was nothing compared to the things Hillary Clinton had said, such as her remark that many Trump voters were “deplorable.”